LeeCampbell/IntroToRx/content/05_Filtering.md

 `TakeLast` faces the same challenge as `Last`: it doesn't know when it is near the end of the sequence.
 It therefore has to hold onto copies of the most recently seen values.
 It needs memory to hold onto however many values you've specified.
 If you write `TakeLast(1_000_000)`, it will need to allocate a buffer large enough to store 1,000,000 values.
 It doesn't know if the first element it receives will be one of the final million.
 It can't know that until either the source completes, or the source has emitted more than 1,000,000 items.
 When the source finally does complete, `TakeLast` will now know what the final million elements were and will need to pass all of them to its subscriber's `OnNext` method one after another.

-### SingleAsync and SingleOrDefaultAsync

-LINQ operators typically provide a `Single` operator, for use when a source should provide exactly one item, and it would be an error for it to contain more, or for it to be empty.
-The same Rx considerations apply here as for `First` and `Last`, so you will probably be unsurprised to learn that Rx offers a `SingleAsync` method that returns an `IObservable<T>` that will either call its observer's `OnNext` exactly once, or will call its `OnError` to indicate either that the source reported an error, or that the source did not produce exactly one item.

-With `SingleAsync`, you will get an error if the source is empty, just like with `FirstAsync` and `LastAsync`, but you will also get an error if the source contains multiple items.
-There is a `SingleOrDefault` which, like its first/last counterparts, tolerates an empty input sequence, generating a single element with the element type's default value in that case.

-`Single` and `SingleAsync` share with `Last` and `LastAsync` the characteristic that they don't initially know when they receive an item from the source whether it should be the output.
-That may seem odd: since `Single` requires the source stream to provide just one item, surely it must know that the item it will deliver to its subscriber will be the first item it receives.
-This is true, but the thing it doesn't yet know when it receives the first item is whether the source is going to produce a second one.
-It can't forward the first item unless and until the source completes.
-We could say that `SingleAsync`'s job is to first verify that the source contains exactly one item, and then to forward that item if it does, but to report an error if it does not.
-In the error case, `SingleAsync` will know it has gone wrong if it ever receives a second item, so it can immediately call `OnError` on its subscriber at that point.
-But in the success scenario, it can't know that all is well until the source confirms that nothing more is coming by completing.
-Only then will `SingleAsync` emit the result.

 ### Skip and SkipLast

 What if we want the exact opposite of the `Take` or `TakeLast` operators?
 Instead of taking the first 5 items from a source, maybe I want to discard the first 5 items instead?
 Perhaps I have some `IObservable<float>` taking readings from a sensor, and I have discovered that the sensor produces garbage values for its first few readings, so I'd like to ignore those, and only start listening once it has settled down.
 I can achieve this with `Skip(5)`.